ansible/ansible/docsite/rst/playbooks_roles.rst

 inside another.

 .. note::
-   You can not conditionally path the location to an include file, like you can with 'vars_files'.
+   You can not conditionally pass the location to an include file, like you can with 'vars_files'.
 If you find yourself needing to do this, consider how you can restructure your playbook to be more class/role oriented.
 This is to say you cannot use a 'fact' to